epfl-si/ansible-collection-rhel/README.md

 ## Publishing

-Atm, no automation, everything is done from your computer:
+ATM, no automation, everything is done from your computer.
+To find your token, go to [https://galaxy.ansible.com/me/preferences](https://galaxy.ansible.com/me/preferences)

 1. Bump the version in `galaxy.yml`
 1. `antsibull-changelog lint`